 The second step is to ensure that a detailed comparison is conducted between information shown in international Lists of Lights and on the largest scale corrected charts, matches exactly the details contained in the national register.
 Differences should be reported without delay to the NAVAREA Coordinator (if of an urgent nature) and Principal Charting Authority, so that navigational warnings and Notices to Mariners can be issued promptly.

 The final step is to convene meetings with all owners and operators of AtoN in the waters of the coastal State so that periodic inspections at appropriate intervals can be arranged.
-Such inspections should include observation checks on the actual ranges or lights and their visibility sectors if appropriate.
+Such inspections should include observation checks on the actual ranges of lights and their visibility sectors, if appropriate.

 Should non-conformances to international standards be detected during these audits, appropriate MSI action should be taken immediately and the operator should be instructed to take such steps as are necessary to achieve proper compliance within an agreed timeframe.